5.1 Relationship Management and Stakeholder Trust

 What Trust Looks Like in HR Practice

-Trust is strongest when the HR professional is seen as consistent and credible.
-In an exam scenario, that usually means starting with facts, asking neutral questions, and avoiding promises before the issue is reviewed.
-HR should be approachable, but also careful.
-Confidentiality, documentation, policy alignment, and follow-through all matter.
+Trust is strongest when the HR professional is seen as consistent and credible across similar situations.
+In a scenario, that usually means starting with facts, asking neutral questions, and avoiding promises before the issue is reviewed.
+HR should be approachable but careful.
+Confidentiality, accurate documentation, policy alignment, and follow-through all matter.
+The BASK proficiency indicators for this competency include treating people with respect, building trust by acting with integrity, and providing meaningful feedback — behaviors the SJIs reward.

-- Identify who is affected and who has decision authority.
+- Identify who is affected and who holds decision authority.

 - Separate facts from feelings, assumptions, and rumors.

-- Clarify what HR policy, values, or process applies.
+- Clarify which policy, value, or process applies.

 - Communicate next steps without overpromising.